raymondlouie/MPF-BML/README.md

 `main_MPF_BML.m`

 which runs the complete framework, and plots various statistics to confirm the inferred parameters.
 The code has been deliberately left as a script, not a function, to allow users  to explore the different steps of the framework.
 Example data is provided.
 The framework comprises of three main functions corresponding to the three key steps of the algorithm, each of which can be run independently of the other.

 First note that the input to each function is a sample character matrix `msa_aa`, which can be formed from a fasta file with name `fasta_name` by

 ```
 [Header_fasta, Sequence_fasta] = fastaread(fasta_name);
 msa_aa = cell2mat(Sequence_fasta');
 ```

-In addition, the MPF (Step 2) and BML (Step 3) functions both require some helper variables, produced by the function `binMatAfterComb.m`, which produces the following outputs:

-msa_bin - binary extended matrix after combining with factor phi_opt msa_bin_unique - unique rows of msa_bin
-weight_seq_unique - weight of each sequence in msa_bin_unique
-freq_single_combine_array - frequency of each amino acid after combining with factor phi_opt. amino_single_combin_array - amino acid sorted in decreasing order of frequency after combining with factor phi_opt num_mutants_combine_array - number of mutants at each residue phi_opt - optimal combining factor

-Example usage of this function is

-`[...]  = binMatAfterComb(msa_aa)`

-function [msa_bin, msa_bin_unique,weight_seq_unique,freq_single_combine_array,amino_single_combine_array,num_mutants_combine_array] = binMatAfterComb(msa_aa,varargin)

 #### (1) Mutant Combining

 The purpose of this step is to reduce the number of states (resulting in a decrease in the number of couplings)  to achieve a balance between bias and variance.
+The function which implements this is `mutantCombining` and the output phi_opt  is the optimal combining factor  which represents the fraction of the entropy obtained by "coarse-graining" or combining the least-frequent states to one state, compared to the entropy without combining.
+Note that phi_opt=0 corresponds to the pure Ising case, while phi_opt=1 corresponds to the pure Potts case.

 ##### Example usage